 Remember keep your distance, stay safe and stop the spread of COVID-19.
 Get tested even if you have the mildest of symptoms.

 Guidelines for Victoria

-You can ride a bike anywhere in Victoria for as long as you like in groups of up to 50 people from any number of households.
+You can ride a bike anywhere in Victoria for as long as you like.

 Masks do not need to be worn while riding your bike, but you must always carry a mask and wear it if you pause riding and gather in a group or go inside.